FTC22059-members/ftc-utilities/adb/readme.md

 > * A daemon (adbd), which runs commands on a device.
 The daemon runs as a background process on each device.
 > * A server, which manages communication between the client and the daemon.
 The server runs as a background process on your development machine.

-We will use adb to communicate wirelessly with the robot controller to update the FTC code.
+We will use adb to communicate wirelessly with the robot controller to update the FTC code running on the robot.
 The link above contains a lot more information on adb and what you can do with it

 # Utilities
 The following scripts were put together to give you the convenient ways to do tasks without the need to type in multiple commands everytime you would like to complete a task